Health Equity and Livable Communities

 Throughout 2020, the Health of Older Adult workgroup worked on the application process to join the AARP Network of Age-Friendly Communities.
 The application and letters of support were routed to the Board of Collier County Commissioners for support of Collier County joining the AARP Network of Age-Friendly Communities.

 On June 14, 2020, The Board of County Commissioners of Collier County passed Resolution 2020-117, to support membership into the AARP Network of Age-Friendly Communities.
 The Health of Older Adult workgroup submitted the Collier County application to AARP and in September 2020, Collier County was accepted into the AARP Network of Age-Friendly Communities.
 The Leadership Coalition on Aging (LCA) is the lead organization for the Age-Friendly Initiative.

-Currently, the LCA is working to develop an Age-Friendly Action Plan using the 8 Domains of Livability.
-The 8 Domains of Livability is a framework used by many states, counties, and cities enrolled in the AARP Network of Age-Friendly States and Communities.
+Age-Friendly Collier Action Plan was completed in October 2023 and is published on the Age-Friendly Collier website linked below.
+Collier County along with many states, counties, and cities who are enrolled in the AARP Network of Age-Friendly States and Communities used the 8 Domains of Livability framework to develop their respective action plans.
 This framework is used to improve the quality of life for all residents.
-By focusing our efforts to improve the 8 Domains of Livability in Collier County, the adverse effects of SDOH will also reduce.
+By focusing our efforts to improve the 8 Domains of Livability in Collier County, the social and economic barriers to health will be reduced.

 - Collier County Age-Friendly Action Plan

 - AARP Livable Communities